 Temporary Use of Containers Permitted Without Permit.
 The temporary placement of portable site storage containers, or “pods,” on a lot in any zoning district for the limited purpose of temporary storage, or loading and unloading for transport, of household or office furnishings/contents shall be permitted for a period of time not exceeding sixty (60) days.

 Containers Permitted During Construction Upon Issuance of Building Permit.
 Construction contractors may, upon issuance of a building permit, use Shipping Containers and/or portable site storage containers for the temporary storage of equipment and/or materials during the period the contract is engaged in construction on the lot where the Shipping Container and/or portable site storage container is located.
 If construction ceases or is abandoned for a period of thirty (30) days, the Shipping Container and/or portable site storage container, must be removed from the property.
 In no event shall the Shipping Container or portable site storage container remain on the premises for a period longer than 180 days.
-Prior to the expiration of the 180 day period, the owner or contractor may apply to the Zoning Board of Appeals (“ZBA”) for an extension, and the ZBA shall have the authority to grant a container permit for a period not longer than 180 days.
+Prior to the expiration of the 180 day period, the owner or contractor may apply to the Planning Board for an extension, and the Planning Board shall have the authority to grant a container permit for a period not longer than 180 days.

 Use of Shipping Containers Permitted with Container Permit.

-A property owner may apply for and obtain a Container Permit for long term use of a Shipping Container, without site plan review, provided the lot in question is located in the Highway Commercial or Industrial zoning districts.
+A property owner who otherwise complies with all provisions of this code may apply for and obtain a Container Permit for long term use of a Shipping Container, without site plan review, provided the lot in question is located in the General Commercial, Highway Commercial or Industrial zoning districts.

 The application for a Container Permit shall be accompanied by the following: